maxkleiner/PascalCoin/README.md

 ### Chat with us, follow us, like us

-In case you have questions or just want to get in touch with like-minded PascalCoin users.
+In case you have questions or just want to get in touch with like-minded Pascal users.

  - Listen to our twitter on: https://twitter.com/PascalCoin
  - Chat with us on discord: https://discord.gg/9YYZyw